print-zephyx/Xeno-Terminal/README.md

 - **🎨 Customizable CLI Prompt**
   Tailor your terminal's prompt to your liking, with dynamic elements like the current directory and selected shell displayed in a user-friendly format.

+- **🤖 AI-Powered Auto-Completion**
+  Enable intelligent command recommendations with `enable cmd-rec` and disable it with `disable cmd-rec` to enhance your typing speed and efficiency.

 ## 🖥️ Requirements
 - Windows 10 or later